 New York Times bestselling author Jonathan Jordan’s new World War II history American Warlords is the story of the greatest “team of rivals” since the days of Lincoln: President Franklin D. Roosevelt, General George C. Marshall, War Secretary Henry Stimson, and Admiral Ernest J. King.

 In a lifetime shaped by politics, President Franklin D. Roosevelt proved himself a master manipulator of Congress, the press, and the public.
 But when war in Europe and Asia threatened America’s shores, FDR found himself in a world turned upside down, where his friends became his foes, his enemies his allies.
 To help wage democracy’s first “total war,” he turned to one of history’s most remarkable triumvirates.
-For more about the four power brokers, click here.

 “An incredibly intimate account of the four men who led the nation to victory in the Second World War.
 Mr. Jordan’s book should be required reading for all who seek greater insight into how wars are won.
 Superbly written, well researched, and highly interesting, American Warlords is in a class by itself.”—Jean Edward Smith, Pulitzer Prize Finalist, Winner of the Francis Parkman Prize, and New York Times bestselling author of FDR and Eisenhower in War and Peace